Yukuk Shad

-Yukuk Shad (r.
-638–642, died 653) was a Turkic prince who reigned in the final days of the Western Turkic Khaganate.
+Irbis Tuglugh Qaghan (Note: The most accepted version of his name is Irbis Tughlugh or Irbis Dulu, however other scholars propose different names, explained below.)
+(Chinese:乙毘咄陸可汗, romanized: Yǐpí Duōlù Kèhán), personal name Ashina Yukuk (Chinese:阿史那欲谷), was an Eastern Türk prince (Tegin) who reigned as the Qaghan the Western Turkic Khaganate between 638 and 642 and later a Tokhara Yabghu until his death.
+Yukuk previously served as a shad (governor-prince) in the Eastern Turkic Khaganate.
+After its collapse, Yukuk was invited by the nobles to become a qaghan of Western Göktürks.

 Name

 His name was recorded as Yugu She (欲谷设).
 Turkic transliteration of this name, Yukuk means "owl", according to Gumilyov, or "venerable", according to Gabain.
 Russian Turkologist Sergei Klyashtorny considered his name to be derived from yoquq (“precious”).
 His full title was recorded as Yipi Duolu Khagan (乙毘咄陸可汗).
 According to Zuev's reconstructed Old Turkic title, it was *Yelbi Türük Qaghan.
 He further argued that his title Yipi was a Chinese rendion of Yelbi (sorcerer), which was a sign of him being a "shaman-king".
 According to Marcel Erdal, however, *yelbi was a proto-Turkic term for "sorcery", not a "sorcerer".
 Another proposed transliteration of his name is Irbis (snow leopard), a name attested many times among Western Turkic regnal names.
 Christoph Baumer reconstructed his name as Illig Beg Tughluk.
 Yet another reconstructed version was offered as *El Bilge Türk.